Code-Institute-Submissions/cmd-source-MS1/README.md

  1. Click on the Gallary in the nav-bar
  2. The images render well on the mobile in one column.
 They did initially lean to the right but this has been fixed through a padding/margin CSS correction.
  3. Again, the images viewed provide an impression of work and enjoyment.

+### Browsers

+Website was tested on the below browsers

+- Microsofe Edge
+- Google Chrome
+- Mozzila

+### Devices

+Website was tested on:

+ - 24 inch desktop dell screen
+ - Lenovo Laptop
+ - Galaxy S5
+ - Pixel 2
+ - iPhone 5
+ - iPhone 6/7/8/10
+ - iPad
+ - Galaxy fold

+The website rendered well across most devices the only issue I had was on the iPhone 5 and Galaxy fold.
+On the iPhone 5 and Galaxy fold each element on the navbar did not present horizontally as it did on every other mobile device.
+It is an issue that I will have to improve on in the future.

 -------